adityawebdev/adityawebdev/README.md

 ### Hi there 👋
 # 💫 About Me:
-I am currently working on a social media platform.<br>I am currently learning Svelte.<br>I am a Graduate in CS Hons. from Delhi University.<br>I am a full-stack developer.<br>I am currently looking for a partner to prepare for Data Structures and Algorithms
+🧑‍💻I am currently working on a social media platform.<br>😀 I am currently learning Svelte.<br>🎓 I am a Graduate in CS Hons. from Delhi University.<br>🧑‍💻 I am a full-stack developer.<br>📖 I am currently looking for a partner to prepare for Data Structures and Algorithms

 ## 🌐 Socials: